stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-So, we have that guiding light which, you know, we'll script around that to like really hammer that home.
-Um, but when we're improvising, we improvise with that in our minds so that we can start to riff around that kind of stuff. [__TIM:__ Yeah.]
-Um, you know, and we'll do that for the other seasons I think of like having like a one sentence-- Because pacing is really important and if we didn't do that then it would be like we might have ten episodes of nothing happening and then suddenly five episodes of *everything* happening and being like __[yells]__.
+So, we have that guiding light which, you know, we'll script around that to, like, really hammer that home.
+But when we're improvising, we improvise with that in our minds so that we can start to riff around that kind of stuff. [__TIM:__ Yeah.]
+You know, and we'll do that for the other seasons, I think, of having, like, a one sentence-- Because pacing is really important and if we didn't do that then it would be like we might have ten episodes of nothing happening and then suddenly five episodes of *everything* happening and being like __[yells]__.
 You know.

 #### TIM

 Yeah, exactly.
-No, no, that-- that's very succinct Ben.
+No, no, that's very succinct Ben.
 Well done.

 #### BEN